sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>nomarch</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Free de-archiver for old ARC and ARK archives
+Short desc    : Free de-archiver for old ARC and ARK archives
 URL          : https://www.svgalib.org/rus/nomarch.html
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : nomarch is a free de-archiving only replacement for the non-free arc archiver
+Descript     : nomarch is a free de-archiving only replacement for the non-free arc archiver
              : from SEA.
 It can list, extract and test *.arc and *.ark archives.
 This is a
              : very outdated archive format, which should never be used for anything new, but
              : quite common for old CP/M or MS-DOS stuff.